Bryce-Davidson/sample-note/README.md

 ## Features

-## GoodNotes Style Handwriting
+### GoodNotes Style Handwriting

-Keep handrwitten notes directly in Obsidian and linked to your notes using the GoodNotes style drawing editor.
+Keep handwritten notes directly in Obsidian and linked to your notes using the GoodNotes style drawing editor.

 ![draw](docs/images/draw.gif)